kcosta42/VQGAN-CLIP-Docker/README.md

 > Zero-Shot Text-to-Image Generation VQGAN+CLIP Dockerized

-This is a stripped and minimal dependency repository for running locally or in production VQGAN+CLIP.
+This is a stripped and minimal dependencies repository for running locally or in production VQGAN+CLIP.

 For a Google Colab notebook [see the original repository](#Acknowledgments).